mblackonline/mblackonline.github.io/_posts/2025-07-20-Dual-boot Linux Mint.md

 **Note for Mac Users**: The macOS portion of this guide was tested on a 2012 MacBook Pro.
 If you have a different Mac model, please research whether these instructions apply to your specific model before proceeding.

-*Disclaimer*: This guide was developed with AI assistance.
+**Disclaimer:** This guide was developed with AI assistance.
 It's provided "as-is" without warranty.
 By following these instructions, you acknowledge you do so at your own risk.
 The author is not liable for any issues.

 ### What You'll Need